Armagnac–Burgundian Civil War: Civil war

+Assassination of John the Fearless, from a miniature of the Master of the Prayer Books around 1500.

 Assassination of John the Fearless

 However, having set a precedent for assassinations, on 10 September 1419, John himself was murdered on the bridge at Montereau-Fault-Yonne while he was in the town for an interview with Charles.
 Both sides agreed to meet on the bridge.
-Charles's men accused the Burgundians of not keeping their promise to break off their alliances with the English.
+Charles's men, including Tanneguy III du Châtel and Jean Louvet, accused the Burgundians of not keeping their promise to break off their alliances with the English.
 They, on high alert because they had heard that John intended to kidnap or attack the Dauphin, reacted swiftly when the Lord of Navailles raised his sword.
 In the ensuing scuffle, the duke was killed.
 This act prevented all appeasement, and thereby enabled a continuation of English military successes with the collusion of Burgundy.

 Aftermath

-Philip the Good, the new Duke of Burgundy, then allied with the English, which resulted in the Treaty of Troyes.
-The treaty disinherited the Dauphin Charles and handed the succession to Henry V through a marriage to Charles VI's daughter, Catherine of Valois.
+Philip III the Good, the new Duke of Burgundy, then allied with the English, which resulted in the Treaty of Troyes in 1420.
+The treaty disinherited the Dauphin Charles and handed the succession to King Henry V of England through a marriage to Charles VI's daughter, Catherine of Valois.
 The treaty named Henry "regent and heir of France" (although the English had effective control only over northern France and Guyenne) until Charles's death.
 The treaty was denounced by the Armagnacs, who reasoned "that the king belongs to the crown and not vice versa".
 Despite his expectations, Henry V predeceased his sickly father-in-law by a few months in 1422.
-In 1429, the intervention of Joan of Arc culminated in a successful coronation campaign that allowed Charles VII to be crowned at Reims Cathedral, the traditional coronation site of French kings, on 17 July 1429.
-The ten-year-old Henry VI of England was crowned as King of France on 16 December 1431 at Notre-Dame de Paris.
+In 1429, the intervention of Joan of Arc culminated in a successful campaign that allowed Charles VII to be annointed King of France at Reims Cathedral, the traditional site of French kings' consecration, on 17 July 1429.
+The ten-year-old King Henry VI of England was crowned as "King of France" on 16 December 1431 at Notre-Dame de Paris.